LiskArchive/lips/proposals/mainnet_migration.md

     tokenObj.escrowSubstore = []
     tokenObj.availableLocalIDSubstore = {}
     tokenObj.availableLocalIDSubstore.nextAvailableLocalID = nextLexicographicalOrder(LOCAL_ID_LSK)
-    # where the function nextLexicographicalOrder returns the next byte value, in lexicographical order
+    # Where the function nextLexicographicalOrder returns the next byte value, in lexicographical order
-    # this is equivalent to doing localID + 1 if the byte value is viewed as a big endian integer
+    # this is equivalent to doing localID + 1 if the byte value is viewed as a big endian integer.
     data = serialization of tokenObj using genesisTokenStoreSchema append {"moduleID": MODULE_ID_TOKEN, "data": data} to b.assets